Self-Assessment Tests are Unreliable Measures of LLM Personality: Experiments

 \subsection{Experiment-2: Option Order Symmetry}

 In this experiment, we evaluate if the model responses are sensitive to the order in which the options or the measurement scale is presented.
 For prompts 1 and 2, we just reverse the order in which the options are presented.
-This means that for prompt-1, option (A) would have the text \textit{"very inaccurate"} instead of \textit{"very accurate"}.
+This means that for prompt-1 (R), options would go from \textit{"(A) very inaccurate"} to \textit{"(E) very accurate"}.
 For prompt-3, we reverse the meaning of the scales.
 This means that instead of the prompt containing the phrase - \textit{"with 1 being agree and 5 being disagree"}, the prompt will say - \textit{"with 1 being disagree and 5 being agree."}.
 Such option-order or scale reversal studies have been conducted for human self-assessment test taking \citep{human-symmetry-1, human-symmetry-2} which showed that human personality test results are invariant to the order in which the options are presented.

-Unexpectedly, the personality score results are not independent of the order of options or the direction of the measurement scale.
-For Llamav2-7b, this can be seen in the Neuroticism (N) trait for prompt-1 (when compared to prompt-1 (R)) and the Conscientiousness (C) trait for prompt-3.
-For Llamav2-13b, this is clearly visible for all traits for prompt-1, where the reverse prompts get a score of 4.0 with zero standard deviation, which is very different from the original prompts.
-We can see similar effects in the Agreeableness (A) for prompt-3.
-For ChatGPT, the results for prompt-3 are also very different for opposing scale directions
+The self-assessment scores for experiment-2 can also be found in Figure \ref{fig:scores}.
+To analyze the results, we ask the reader to compare the numbers for $\text{P1}_o$ vs $\text{P1}_R$, $\text{P2}_o$ vs $\text{P2}_R$, and $\text{P3}_o$ vs $\text{P3}_R$.
+Qualitatively, we can see that for ChatGPT, the results for prompt-3 are very different for opposing scale directions of prompt-3 (R).
+The same is true for prompt-2 and prompt-2 (R) for Llama2-13b models.
+For Llamav2-7b, this can be seen for multiple traits across all prompts but is clearly visible between prompt-3 and prompt-3 (R).
+The results visually indicate that the personality score results are not independent of the order of options or the direction of the measurement scale.
+Statistical tests to verify these observations are performed in the next section.
+Exact scores can be seen in Table \ref{table:scores}.